Soffits and Fascias Replacement Cost

 replacing fascia

 Replacing the roofline products could be done as a DIY job as long as you have some experience and are comfortable working at height with the right safety equipment.
-Otherwise - leave it to the professionals!
-Planning permission is not normally required, but if the building is listed then seek advice before planning any job.
-When removing old boards, there may be some small mainly cosmetic damage to rendering or pointing, if this happens then some re-pointing may be required.

-The replacement of the roofline products is generally a straightforward job, but special care should taken with very old fascia and soffit boards as there is a possibility they could contain asbestos, if you suspect this may be the case, do not go near the boards until you have them checked by a professional for safety!
+The replacement of the roofline products is generally a straightforward job, but special care should taken with very old fascia and soffit boards as there is a possibility they could contain asbestos, if you suspect this may be the case, do not go near the boards until you have them checked by a professional for safety.

 Ready to get a quote from local tradesmen?